Skip to main content

 • You can track the 5 metrics that matter most with a CRM, a product analytics tool, and one dashboard.
 No data team required.

-• A KPI tree built in existing tools takes 90 minutes and connects every team's work to a P&L outcome.
+• A KPI tree built in existing tools takes about 90 minutes and connects each team's work to a P&L outcome.

-You don't need a data team to make data-driven decisions at a $10M-$50M company.
-I've installed operating dashboards at 12 companies in that range, and not one had a data analyst on staff when I started.
-The minimum viable data stack is three tools: your CRM's built-in reporting, a product analytics platform, and one dashboard tool.
-Total cost runs $500-$2,000 per month.
-Companies that adopt this stack and run a weekly metrics review catch revenue problems 3-4 weeks earlier than those relying on monthly finance reports.
-I measured that across eight engagements between 2022 and 2025.
+You don't need a data team to make data-driven decisions at a company doing $10M-$100M in revenue.
+In PMGuru's operating view, the minimum viable data stack is three tools: your CRM's built-in reporting, a product analytics platform, and one dashboard tool.
+Total incremental cost often runs $500-$2,000 per month on top of what you already license.
+Teams that adopt that stack and run a weekly metrics review catch revenue and pipeline problems earlier than teams that only see numbers in the monthly close.

 What Is a Minimum Viable Data Stack?